 The earth is more than 4.5 billion years old!
 During this unimaginable expanse of time, our planet has undergone drastic changes.
 For the earliest part of earth’s history, the planet was a molten inferno.
 As the planet slowly cooled, rocks and minerals began to form and continents and ocean basins took shape.
 Earth’s continents today look nothing like they did hundreds of millions of years ago.
 In fact, the continents move around through a process called plate tectonics.

-The modern theory of plate tectonics has changed drastically in recent history, with ideas ranging from shrinking earth to continents moving across the ocean floor; however, fossil evidence paired with lithographic correlation helped mold the concept of plate tectonics to what we know today.
+The Theory of Plate Tectonics is relatively modern and is very different from historic thought, which included ideas ranging from shrinking earth to continents moving across the ocean floor.
+Fossil evidence paired with lithographic correlation helped solidify the concept of plate tectonics to the theory we know today.

 As the plates shift they can collide, causing mountain ranges and deep ocean trenches, and they can slide past one another along long faults, like the San Andreas fault, and they can spread apart as seen along mid-ocean ridges.
 Plate tectonics describes the processes involved in plate motions and allows geologists to understand how earth’s plates, of which Florida is a part, came to be.
 Modern research has taught us that earth is a truly dynamic planet.